NOAH Compendium

 It is preferable that non-steroidal anti-inflammatory drugs, which inhibit prostaglandin synthesis, are not administered to animals undergoing general anaesthesia until fully recovered.

-Response to long term therapy should be monitored at regular intervals by a veterinary practitioner.
+Response to long-term therapy should be monitored at regular intervals by a veterinary practitioner.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-The product should be handled with care at all times to reduce the risk of accidental ingestion, skin contact or self-injection.
 If accidental skin or eye contact occurs, the site should be washed immediately with water.
 If the product is self-injected or ingested, seek medical advice and show the product packaging.

-Advice to doctors: gastric lavage (emesis in children) should be performed urgently.
 Charcoal haemoperfusion has also been shown to be beneficial.
 Treatment should then be administered symptomatically.

 Other precautions

-Some authorities (including the Jockey Club) regard phenylbutazone as a 'prohibited substance' under the rules of competition.
+Some authorities (including the Jockey Club) regard phenylbutazone as a “prohibited substance” under the rules of competition.
 Therefore, use of this product in a competition horse should be in accordance with the recommendations/advice of the relevant competition authorities.

-Adverse reactions
+Adverse events

 Non-steroidal anti-inflammatory drugs can cause inhibition of phagocytosis and hence in the treatment of inflammatory conditions associated with bacterial infection, appropriate concurrent antimicrobial therapy should be instigated.

-Use during pregnancy and lactation
+Use during pregnancy, lactation or lay

-The safety of phenylbutazone in pregnancy has not been established.
+The safety of the veterinary medicinal product has not been established during pregnancy.
 The compound has been shown to have no effect on initiation or regularity of the oestrus cycle in the mare.
-Phenylbutazone has been shown to cross the placenta.
-Use during pregnancy should be avoided whenever possible, particularly during the first trimester.

 Some non-steroidal anti-inflammatory agents may be highly bound to plasma proteins and compete with other highly bound drugs to produce an increase in non-bound pharmacologically active concentrations which can lead to toxic effects.